xtuml/bridgepoint/doc-bridgepoint/notes/5106_udt_constants/5106_udt_constants_int.md

 ### 6. Work Required

+6.1 Update `CNST_LSC.canUseDataType` to allow EDTs and UDTs as described in secion 5.1.
+Tighten the rules a little bit to only allow EDTs if they have at least one enumerator.
+6.2 Update `ConstantValueInputValidator` as described in secion 5.1.
+6.3 Update `CNST_LSC.updateValueToDefault` to take a data type unique ID instead of a data type name string as a parameter.
+Update all invocations accordingly.
+Modify the body to select the core type (in the case of a UDT) and use the default value of the core type.
+For EDTs, set the value to the first enumerator.
+6.4 Add new operation `CNST_LSC.downgradeCheck`.
+In this operation, check if the type assigned to the constant is still valid.
+If no, set the type to the default type.
+In all cases, reset the value to the default value for the new type.
+Use the existing downgrade reporting mechanism to alert the user.
+6.5 In the CME function `S_UDT_SetType` to invoke `downgradeCheck` operation on any instance of `CNST_LSC` which is either directly typed by the selected UDT or typed by a UDT that is based on the selected UDT (and therefore is affected).
+6.6 Update the message in the downgrade dialog in `TransactionManager` to contain an explanation of changes made to constants during downgrade.

+6.7 Update `q.val.translate.arc` in MC-3020 using the implementation in 5.1 as a
+base.
+This implementation was untested and had several bugs that prevented it from running properly.
+The overall logic is correct, so only the bugs have been fixed but the algorithm remains the same as shown in 5.1.
+6.8 Update and rebuild `mcmc`

 ### 7. Implementation Comments

+None.

 ### 8. Unit Test

+8.1 Existing unit tests shall pass

+8.2 Model edit test

+8.3 Verifier test

+8.4 MC-3020 test

 ### 9. User Documentation

+TODO

 ### 10. Code Changes